Cover of The Prince

 GBM Assessment (Score: 9.5/10)

 Niccolò Machiavelli's The Prince is the most influential work of political philosophy since Aristotle, marking the decisive separation of political thought from moral philosophy.
-Its unflinching analysis of power, statecraft, and the requirements of effective leadership inaugurated the modern tradition of political realism and made "Machiavellian" a word in every language.
+Its clear-eyed analysis of power, statecraft, and the requirements of effective leadership inaugurated the modern tradition of political realism and made "Machiavellian" a word in every language.

 The Renaissance & Reformation, c.
 1532-1580